Confederated Tribes of Grand Ronde

 Puyallup Tribe of Indians

-The Puyallup Tribe of Indians and the Kwawachee Counseling Center (KCC) will partner to address serious and documented suicide risks in the Puyallup tribal community by proposing a Zero Suicide Project.
+The Puyallup Tribe of Indians and the Kwawachee Counseling Center (KCC) is partnering to address serious and documented suicide risks in the Puyallup tribal community by conducting a Zero Suicide Project.
 The key elements of this project are the provision of a contracted full-time Suicide Prevention Clinician at the KCC and utilize QPR and ASIST suicide prevention training for staff at KCC, Puyallup Tribal Government departments and the Chief Leschi School.

-The Shoshone-Bannock Tribes and their Counseling and Family Services Suicide Prevention Program will identify and address suicide ideations, attempts, and contagions among the Fort Hall American Indian population through the practice and implementation of culturally appropriate and community relevant prevention, intervention, and postvention services.
-This program will increase provider and community education on suicide by offering training and will promote positive youth development and family engagement through the implementation of early intervention strategies to reduce risk factors for suicidal behavioral and substance abuse.
+The Shoshone-Bannock Tribes and their Counseling and Family Services Suicide Prevention Program will continue to identify and address suicide ideations, attempts, and contagions among the Fort Hall American Indian population through the practice and implementation of culturally appropriate and community relevant prevention, intervention, and postvention services.
+The program will work to increase provider and community education on suicide by offering training and will promote positive youth development and family engagement through the implementation of early intervention strategies to reduce risk factors for suicidal behavioral and substance abuse.

 Squaxin Island Indian Tribe

 The Squaxin Island Indian Tribe’s Northwest Indian Treatment Center (NWITC) is a residential chemical dependency treatment facility designed to serve American Indians from tribes located in Oregon, Washington and Idaho who have chronic relapse patterns related to unresolved grief and trauma.
-Through the Meth Relapse Prevention Project, the NWITC will promote client-centered recovery by improving the quality and intensity of culturally-infused, individualized methamphetamine treatment and wrap-around aftercare and relapse prevention services.
-The project will enhance and expand the development of the post-treatment peer support recovery coaching components; enhance comprehensive referral relationships with recovery support service providers in the clients’ home communities; and building and enhancing a collaborative network of trauma-informed, culturally-responsive health resources for clients.
+Through the Meth Relapse Prevention Project, the NWITC promotes client-centered recovery by improving the quality and intensity of culturally-infused, individualized methamphetamine treatment and wrap-around aftercare and relapse prevention services.
+The project is working to enhance and expand the development of the post-treatment peer support recovery coaching components; enhance comprehensive referral relationships with recovery support service providers in the clients’ home communities; and building and enhancing a collaborative network of trauma-informed, culturally-responsive health resources for clients.

 Western Oregon Service Unit – Chemawa Indian Health Center

-Western Oregon Service Unit – Chemawa Indian Health Center, Indian Health Service, Behavioral Health Department is preparing for the rollout of their positive youth development program beginning the next academic school year.
+Western Oregon Service Unit – Chemawa Indian Health Center Behavioral Health Department will continue to rollout their positive youth development program beginning the next academic school year.
 They are collaborating with their designation youth coalition, AVID, and their peer leaders in key project venture components.
 This has included social emotional learning skills building, project venture cultural curriculum, afterschool programs, weekend experiential leadership development retreats, community service projects, and obtaining key training and enhanced competencies in the Project Venture model.
 They are currently completing student feedback reports which will result in delivering positive youth development programs, promote increased resiliency/protective factors, increased cultural identity and increased cultural knowledge, and students self-report of accomplishing their goals.
 They have completed the initial comprehensive Project Venture training, have established target dates for next level training, and have formalized expanded community capacity partnerships to support the aims of our project, to include the Northwest Youth Corps, and the Portland Area Outward Bound program.